Finding Fast Transients in Real Time Using Novel Light Curve Analysis Algorithm: Deeper, Wider, Faster Program

 \subsection{DWF Data Samples}

 Here, we describe the DWF data stream in more detail, the light curve creation process, and the final inputs that will be fed into the transient identification algorithm.
-The data collected by DECam for the DWF program is unique among transient surveys in its cadence, and therefore some of its discoveries are the first of their kind.
+The data collected by DECam for the DWF program is unique among transient surveys in its cadence, and therefore offers the potential for "first of their kind" discoveries.
 For DWF, the 4-meter Blanco telescope, on which DECam is mounted, collects continuous 20s exposures at $\sim$ 1 minute cadence, when including readout time.
 In each 20s exposure, DECam reaches a depth of $g \sim 23$ under normal DWF observing conditions, $\sim 1.0$ arcsecond seeing at $\sim1.5$ airmass.
 The slightly higher than ideal airmass is due to the visibility requirements for simultaneous observations in the radio, conducted by telescopes in either Australia or South Africa, and telescopes operating at other wavelengths in the Antarctic, North America, and other locations, including space-based telescopes.

 The $g$-band is selected as the main observing band for DWF as DECam sensitivity is $\sim 0.5$ magnitudes deeper than in redder filters, many fast bursts are hot and blue, and DWF target fields are typically at low Galactic extinction.
 Most DWF target fields have template reference images taken prior to the run in multiple filters.
 In addition, and if there are no reference images (i.e., for newly discovered FRB or short-GRB fields), the target fields are observed either at the start or end of the night (or both) in other filters, typically $r$- and $i$-bands to determine source colors.